-- If you feel you are in danger according to weather prevention information issued by i. the JMA or other agencies, you should start to evacuate in your own decision.. - ii.
-If evacuation instructions have been issued by the local government, evacuate from dangerous places and proceed to a safer place. - See "3 Evacuation" for how to evacuate. iii.
+- i.
+If you feel you are in danger according to weather information for disaster prevention issued by the JMA or other agencies, you can start to evacuate by judging for yourself. - .
+If evacuation instructions have been issued by the local government, evacuate from dangerous places and proceed to a safer place. - iii.
+See "3 Evacuation" for how to evacuate.

-Earthquakes 2-2
+2-2 Earthquakes

-- Japan is on the Ring of Fire, or the Circum-Pacific Belt, which is characterized by frequent earthquakes.
-There are several tectonic plates and their movements result in earthquakes. - When an earthquake occurs, it is vital to protect yourself first, and then stay safe by cooperating with your community. - Here are actions to take with regard to earthquakes that you must always keep in mind:
+- Japan lies along what is called the Ring of Fire, or the Circum-Pacific Belt, and several tectonic plates mash and collide.
+This feature makes Japan one of the most earthquake-prone regions in the world. - When an earthquake occurs, it is vital to protect yourself first, and then stay safe by cooperating with your community. - Here are actions to take regarding earthquakes that you must always keep in mind:

-- Create a family plan about where to evacuate when an earthquake occurs. i. - Take part in an emergency drill of your region, check and understand evacuation ii. plans. - Prepare a first aid kit and enough food and water for at least three days (for seven iii. days if possible). - Take precautions to prevent furniture, etc. from falling over.
-Arrange furniture in a iv. room taking such risks into consideration.
+- Create a family plan about where to evacuate when a large earthquake occurs. - ii.
+Take part in an emergency drill of your region, check and understand evacuation plans. - ii.
+Prepare a first aid kit and enough food and water for at least three days (for seven days if possible). - iv.
+Take precautions to prevent furniture, etc. from falling over.
+Arrange furniture in a room taking such risks into consideration.